Kgomotso Christopher

-Kgomotso Christopher (born 25 March 1979) is a South African actress and voice over artist best known for her time in Isidingo as Katlego Sibeko before joining Scandal as the character of Yvonne "YV" Langa.
+Kgomotso Christopher (nee Molefe born 25 March 1979) is a South African actress best known for her appearance in Isidingo as Katlego Sibeko before joining Scandal as the character of Yvonne "YV" Langa.
 She is also the voice behind MTN's Interactive Voice Response system and serves as a Non-Executive Chairperson on the Naledi Theatre Awards Board of Directors.